29988122/Fate-Grand-Order_Lua/README.md

 • Any servant with CE Maid in Halloween

-And select it **immediately** once the script found it.
+And select it **immediately** once the script found any of them.
 The script searches from the top to the bottom of the friend list.
 The reverse of the above example also stands true, i.e., waver.png with "Any" CE.

 Consider another example:
 ```